eclipse-openj9/openj9-docs/docs/xquickstart.md

 ## Explanation

 The JIT compiler is tuned for long-running applications typically used on a server.
 When you specify this option, the compiler uses a subset of optimizations, which results in faster compilation times that improve startup time.
 However, longer running applications might run more slowly, especially applications that contain hot methods and other methods using a large amount of processing resource.

 When the AOT compiler is active (both shared classes and AOT compilation enabled), `-Xquickstart` causes all methods to be AOT compiled.
 The AOT compilation improves the startup time of subsequent runs, but might reduce performance for longer running applications, especially those that contain hot methods.

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The implementation of `-Xquickstart` is subject to change in future releases.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** The implementation of `-Xquickstart` is subject to change in future releases.

 <!-- ==== END OF TOPIC ==== xquickstart.md ==== -->